 End to End TEWS

 Source: U.S. Indian Ocean Tsunami Warning System Program (US IOTWS).
 2007.
 Tsunami Warning Center.
 Reference Guide supported by the United States Agency for International Development and partners, Bangkok, Thailand.
 311 p.

 Languages : English

-This open access e-learning library aims to contribute to capacity building of professionals and practitioners working in disaster risk management and tsunamis
+This open-access e-learning library aims at contributing to the capacity building of professionals and practitioners working in disaster risk management and tsunamis.

 Manuals and guides; 69